-Our Strategists offer a variety of tools to assist clients, including:
+Our Strategy Advisors offer a variety of tools to assist clients, including:

 - Initial Case Evaluations — Provided, after a brief review of the facts of the case, in a one-hour session during which we react to the known facts, proffered theories, optics, politics, etc. Based on our years of experience trying cases before juries, we provide our initial thoughts on challenges, opportunities, and possible next steps.
 This evaluation session can be a good time to discuss discovery strategies, settlement advocacy, expert witness requirements, venue analysis, jury research, and other services that might be needed.